Flow Cytometry & Confocal Microscopy

 Shared Resource Aims

-• Provide consultation on experimental design, assistance with data interpretation, and support for scientific publications and research grant applications
+• Provide consultation on experimental design and support for scientific publications and grant applications

-• Identify and evaluate new instrumentation and ensure alignment of instrument capabilities with Cancer Center user needs based on end-user feedback, membership surveys, and recommendations from the CYT-SR Scientific Advisory Group.
+• Identify and evaluate new instrumentation to ensure the capabilities of the instruments align with the needs of Cancer Center users.
+This evaluation process will be based on feedback from end-users, membership surveys, and recommendations from the CYT-SR Scientific Advisory Group.

 Services